LADSoft/OrangeC/doc/Technical Documentation/Compiler IPC format.md

 are information as to whether it is the beginning or ending of a block so that means there are effectively a maximum of 64 block types.
 The block types are currently separated into two categories, which are determined based on context.

-block tokens have bit 6 set if it is the begin token, or bit 7 set if it is the end token.
+Block tokens have bit 6 set if it is the begin token, or bit 7 set if it is the end token.

 An end token has to be given for each begin token.